-There are an estimated 30,000 'problem gamblers' in Wales, with many more at risk of developing gambling harms, which extend beyond the gambler to affected others such as families, friends, and colleagues.
+There are an estimated 400,000 'Harmful gamblers' in the UK, with many more at risk of developing gambling harms, which extend beyond the gambler to affected others such as families, friends, and colleagues.
 Problems with gambling are often described as a 'hidden addiction' as it can be easier to hide from loved ones.
 Many of those affected also feel a great deal of stigma and shame, which can make it hard to ask for help.
-As union reps, we can play a role in reducing that stigma and shame for our colleagues or loved ones and be an informed ear when they need it most.
+As union reps, we can play a role in reducing that stigma and shame for our colleagues or loved ones and be an informed peer when they need it most.

-While only a minority of gamblers develop issues with gambling, including addiction, the financial, health and social harms associated with gambling can be significant.
+Whilst only a minority of gamblers develop issues with gambling, including addiction, the financial, health and social harms associated with gambling can be significant.